 Since many people use their tub at night, this space should also be set up for nighttime enjoyment.
 If it’s not, let Liberty Electric provide you with our expert landscape lighting services.
 We’ll safely install just the right amount of outdoor lights in a design that adds to the mood you want to set for your very own backyard retreat!
 Give us a call today to get started, and take your hot tub experience to the next level!

-We proudly serve the areas around Missoula, Bozeman, Great Falls, Fort Benton, Shelby, Hamilton, and Cut Bank.
+We proudly serve the areas around Missoula, Bozeman, Great Falls, Fort Benton, and Hamilton.